stsurya/Git/GitConcepts/Concepts.md

 - To maintain clean, organized and meaningful commit history.
 - If you don't want appear some files into your commit, but wants to be track them by git.

-If you staged you files and want to unstage them again, use `git reset` command i
+If you staged you files and want to unstage them again, use `git reset` command. i
 **git commit -m <your_message>:** This is used to commit your staged files on to your local branch.